sdv-dev/SDV/_sources/user_guides/single_table/tvae.rst.txt

-    Notice that the model ``fitting`` process took care of transforming the different fields using the appropriate `Reversible Data Transforms <http://github.com/sdv-dev/RDT>`__ to ensure that the data has a format that the underlying TVAESynthesizer class can handle.
+    Notice that the model ``fitting`` process took care of transforming the different fields using the appropriate `Reversible Data Transforms <http://github.com/sdv-dev/RDT>`__ to ensure that the data has a format that the underlying TVAE class can handle.

 Generate synthetic data from the model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~